Slop / Research term

 Ask for the founder's claim first, then pressure-test assumptions and counterexamples before offering any prose.

-Common confusion: The early research behind this concept (including an MIT EEG study on ChatGPT-assisted writing) is preliminary and has methodological limitations.
-Treat cognitive debt as a useful warning framework, not as settled neuroscience.
+Common confusion: Early research behind this concept (including an MIT EEG study on ChatGPT-assisted writing) is preliminary and has methodological limitations.
+Treat cognitive debt as a useful warning framework, not settled neuroscience.